-This is part of a series of blogs exploring supply chain risk in the light of the COVID-19 pandemic, which will be covered in more detail in a new book, “Risk and Your Supply Chain: Preparing for the Next Global Crisis”, to be published on 26 May.
+This is part of a series of blogs exploring supply chain risk in the light of the COVID-19 pandemic, which is covered in more detail in a new book, “Risk and Your Supply Chain: Preparing for the Next Global Crisis”.
 More details at the bottom of this page.

 No two global crises are exactly alike.
 But, that doesn’t mean there aren’t patterns between them for procurement teams to learn from.

 When a crisis like the COVID-19 pandemic strikes, few organisations are ever truly prepared.
 These events are global, powerful, and unforeseen.
 By their nature, the risk they represent is virtually impossible to mitigate completely.
 However ready you think you are, you will always face some amount of disruption.